flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

-In addition to the other guidelines, the following non-exhaustive types of application submissions will not be accepted: documentation or help files only, media-only content (e.g., images, audio, video), fonts, firmware, simple web wrappers/web consoles, shell/WM/DE extensions, tray applets, system utilities (e.g., `sudo`, `xeyes`) and CLI utility programs (e.g., `elinks`, `gh`).
+In addition to the other guidelines, the following non-exhaustive types of application submissions will not be accepted: documentation or help files only, media-only content (e.g., images, audio, video), fonts, firmware, simple web wrappers/web consoles, applications only working in very specific envionments such as requiring a specific DE or distro (unless it is for example a settings app), shell/WM/DE extensions, tray applets, system utilities (e.g., `sudo`, `xeyes`) and CLI utility programs (e.g., `elinks`, `gh`).